Coal to Clean Syngas

 Research Triangle Institute (RTI) is leading a project at Tampa Electric Company's (TECO) 250-megawatt (MW) Polk Power Station – an integrated gasification combined cycle (IGCC) plant located near Tampa, Florida.
 The project involves development of the High Temperature Desulfurization Process, which is a sorbent-based technology operating at relatively high syngas temperatures for removing hydrogen sulfide and carbonyl sulfide from syngas, down to a total sulfur level of less than one part per million, from a slip stream of coal-derived syngas at elevated temperature produced by the utility's coal gasifier.
 Scale-up for a 50-MWe demonstration size unit is underway.
 Pure, marketable solid sulfur will be created from the sulfur captured.
 Carbon dioxide will be captured using an activated MDEA system, with the intention of accelerating commercial deployment of these technologies for gasification of coal and petroleum coke.
 However, RTI's system (referred to as a warm syngas cleaning system) is capable of achieving very high levels of sulfur removal in syngas produced from the gasification of high-sulfur fuels.
 The activated MDEA process can then be applied to the low-sulfur syngas stream to capture carbon dioxide for sequestration, and, simultaneously, remove any trace sulfur from the syngas.

-RTI has begun another project which considers integrated application of advanced technologies, including RTI’s warm gas cleanup technology in concert with other technologies, specifically Pratt Whitney Rocketdyne's Advanced Gasifier Pilot Plant Definition.
+RTI has begun another project which considers integrated application of advanced technologies, including RTI’s warm gas cleanup technology in concert with other technologies, specifically Aerojet Rocketdyne's PWR Advanced Gasifier Pilot Plant Definition.

-In a separate project but also assuming a basis of PWR's Advanced Gasifier Pilot Plant, Gas Technology Institute (GTI) will attempt to demonstrate the potential of a metal-polymeric membrane for hydrogen separation from syngas produced using the PWR advanced gasifier concept, with feed consisting of coal and natural gas.
+In a separate project but also assuming a basis of Aerojet Rocketdyne's PWR Advanced Gasifier Pilot Plant, Gas Technology Institute (GTI) will attempt to demonstrate the potential of a metal-polymeric membrane for hydrogen separation from syngas produced using the PWR advanced gasifier concept, with feed consisting of coal and natural gas.

 Warm Gas Multi-Contaminant Removal System